Like any software Microsoft Active Directory Certificate Services are also subject to certain limitsimposed by their design.

 }

-This goes well for a while, but suddenly the certificate applications are rejected.
+This goes well for a while, but suddenly the certificate requests are rejected.

 The last successfully issued certificate in our test contains 127 alternative applicant names.

-The certification body reports that a field size has been exceeded for all further certificate requests with more alternative applicant names.
+The certification authority reports that a field size has been exceeded for all further certificate requests with more alternative applicant names.

 In the event display we find the Event with ID 22 of the source Microsoft-Windows-CertificationAuthority with the same content.

-As it turns out, the certification authority is not able to create a database row for the certificate application because the field size has been exceeded.
+As it turns out, the certification authority is not able to create a database row for the certificate request because the field size has been exceeded.

 The certificate extensions are stored in a separate field in the certification authority database.
 As it turns out, this field is limited to 4096 bytes, which is exceeded with additional SANs.